Menu

 TPO Coordinator

-A letter (e-mail) from the departments TPO coordinator to the ITOA certifying that the officers they are nominating have completed the required training.
+A letter (e-mail) from the department's TPO coordinator to the ITOA certifying that the officers they are nominating have completed the required training.
 This e-mail must include the Name & Rank of the officer as they want it to appear on the certificate and which designation, TPO, or Master TPO.

 Upon receipt of a list of certified officers, the ITOA will issue a certificate to the department recognizing the officer's TPO designation and provide the TPO coordinator the contact information to acquire the TPO uniform pins.
 It is the department's and/or officer's responsibility to order and pay for the uniform pin.